-Relevant, calculated
+Evaluation status Relevant, calculated

-Vendors in the company's supply chain are able to provide miles and weights shipped by both air and ocean.
-The EPA GHG Emission Factors Hub is used to calculate the impact
+Vendors and a logistics management group in the company's supply chain are able to provide distances and weights shipped by both air and ocean and for domestic freight.
+The EPA GHG Emission Factors Hub is used to calculate the impact.
+In the instances where distribution centers are included as part of a service (not leased assets) the emissions were calculated by the company's vendors using facilities energy data and adjustments were made for Abercrombie's share of the operations.